-- The upper left panel of VCell provides navigation links to different steps of the VCell modeling process that become active in the top right panel. - Select any element in the top right panel and you can view/edit its Object Properties in the bottom right panel. - The bottom left panel shows models stored in VCell databases and other resources.
+- The upper left panel of VCell provides navigation links to different steps of the VCell modeling process that become active in the top right panel. - Select any element in the top right panel and you can view/edit its Object Properties in the bottom right panel. - The bottom left panel shows models stored in VCell databases and other resources. - This guide is using a tutorial model Rule-based_Ran_transport located in VCell software Tutorial folder in bottom left panel under VCellDB -> BioModels.
+These models are accessible when users log in to VCell from the Internet.

-Quick tour of rule-based modeling
+Quick tour of compartmental rule-based modeling